Skip to content

 What happens when I tell the DVLA about a medical condition?

-• You can continue to have a full driving licence
+• You can keep your full licence

-• You have to adapt your car with special controls to keep driving
+• You need to adapt your vehicle

 How long do DVLA medical enquiries take?